 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where simpsonite typically forms.
+Look in granite pegmatites country, the host setting where simpsonite typically forms.
 If you start seeing tantalite, cassiterite, albite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, massive habit, so train your eye for that shape before scanning the outcrop.